tsykoduk/greg.nokes.name/_posts/2005-03-12-things-that-go-bump-in-the-night.md

 categories:
   - Philosophy! and Politics!
   - Science!
+description: "Exploring why scientific specialization might limit our understanding of holistic systems and the universe, and why we need more generalists to connect diverse fields of knowledge."
 ---
 So, reading more and thinking more.
 That is always a dangerous combination.
 Here is what I am thinking about right now.